heesun1116/DailyLab-s-frontend/README.md

 ## 02. Project feature

-We can see a similar feature like Instagram on ‘Heestagram’.
+The Daily Lab feature is similar to the blog. ✏️
-- Login/Register/Log out
+- Login/Regiser/Log out
+- Write Post
+- Delete Post
-- Edit profile
+- Rewrite Post
 - See Post
-- Upload Post/ Delete Post
-- Like Post
+- See my Post
-- Comment Post
+- Search the Post by tag
-- Follow/ Unfollow User
-- Find Friends
+- Upload avatar can be allowed when the User signs up only.
+If Users don't upload their avatar, they won't be able to sign up.
+The reason for this is that we identify the user by the avatar from each other apparently.

 ## 03. Project Design